Texas Tech University

 Faculty Responsibility

 Conduct of University Members.
-Colleges and universities that are tax-supported must function in accordance with the public trust, and the actions by faculty, staff, and students within them must be consistent with the execution of that trust.
+Colleges and universities that are tax-supported must function in accordance with the public trust, and the actions of faculty, staff, and students within them must be consistent with the execution of that trust.

 Teaching.
 As a teacher, the faculty member has responsibilities to students, to a discipline, to a profession, and to the university.
 These responsibilities entail facilitating the intellectual and emotional growth of students, encouraging free inquiry in the classroom, and striving to create and maintain a climate of mutual respect that will enhance the free interplay of ideas.
 A faculty member has a responsibility to recognize the varying needs and capabilities of students and to make every effort to assure that evaluations of students’ work reflect the students’ level of achievement.
 The faculty member as a teacher also has the responsibility to uphold the highest scholarly standards and encourage respect for such standards in the classroom; to engage in a continual and critical study of the subject matter of one’s discipline; to ensure that class presentations contain the most current and useful knowledge and that the course being taught is consistent with the course of study outlined by a department or college; and to recognize the responsibilities of a teacher as a counselor and devote a reasonable portion of time aiding, guiding, and counseling students outside the classroom.
 Finally, the faculty member has a responsibility to strive to maintain those skills and values that ensure the continuation of free and open inquiry.